-The Honours program in the School of Geography and Environmental Science is open to students who wish to pursue a research project and who have the requisite results in their third year undergraduate studies, either at Monash University or elsewhere.
+Honours in Geography and Environmental Science is a great opportunity for students who wish to pursue a research project and deepen their disciplinary studies to increase their career opportunities or prepare for graduate studies.
+Student must have requisite third year undergraduate results, either at Monash University or elsewhere.

-We support Honours students in the BA, BSc, and BEnvSc programs, and provisions can be made for joint Honours programs (e.g. Geography / Earth Sciences; Geography / History; Geography / Law etc.).
+We support Honours students in the BA and BSc programs, and provisions can be made for joint Honours programs.

-It is strongly recommended that students intending to do Honours investigate possible thesis topics and supervisors in their third year, so they can have a well-formulated thesis topic by the start of the program (and even get a head start on fieldwork).
+It is strongly recommended that students intending to do Honours investigate possible thesis topics and supervisors in their third year.

 Who to Contact